MicrosoftDocs/windows-ai-docs/docs/samples/tutorial-maui-ai.md

 # Tutorial: Create a recommendation app with .NET MAUI and ChatGPT

 In this tutorial, you'll learn how to create a .NET MAUI app for Windows in Visual Studio that calls OpenAI's ChatGPT APIs to provide recommendations based on a location entered by the user.
-The app will have a simple UI that allows the user to enter a location and get recommendations for restaurants, hotels, and attractions.
+The app will have a simple UI that allows the user to enter a location and get local recommendations for restaurants, hotels, and attractions.

 In this tutorial, you learn how to: